 Large numbers of penguins and petrels breed throughout the Area.
 There are many thousand pairs of chinstrap penguins (Pygoscelis antarctica), mostly on Fredriksen Island.
 Similarly large numbers of Adélie penguins (P. adeliae) occur principally on the southern Powell-Michelsen Island area.
-Here there are also several thousand pairs of gentoo penguins (P. papua) and a very few scattered pairs of macaroni penguins (Eudyptes chrysolophus) breeding among the gentoos.
+Here there are also several thousand pairs of gentoo penguins (P. papua) and a very few scattered pairs of macaroni penguins (Eudyptes chrysolophus) breeding among the gentoos (for more information see Harris et al., 2015).